-Find topics in left sidebar.
+Find topics in left sidebar in top menu.

 Languages are neither learned nor spoken in a vacuum.
 These short essays serve as your window into the people, places and customs that make the Hispanic culture so amazingly rich.